- You Are Here:

 It is free to adopt a park; however, time commitments are needed to complete monthly park tasks.

-Washougal Parks and Recreation will install one acknowledgement sign for park goers to see.
-A press release will be submitted to local papers to announce the adoption, often in conjunction with an adopt-a-park kick off project.
+Washougal Parks will install one acknowledgement sign for park goers to see.